rmera/boo/README.md

 # Gradient-boosting learning for multi-class classification.

-## Important note:

-There is a bug in the regular gradient boosting implementation.
-Please dont' use it as long as this note is up.
-The XGBoost implementation is not affected.

 ## Introduction

 chemLearn is a library that implements a simplified versions of gradient boosting